 If the debt-to-income ratio is assigned to decide if a lender will give money to a borrower, there has to be a bad and a good debt-to-income ratio number, right?

 The outcome is the risk your loan provides the Lender, so, usually, the lowest, the better.
 And the magic number is 43%; you want it to be under that.

 Aside from that, most lenders use the ratio 28/36, in which the first number, which is also referred to as the front-end ratio, is the percentage of your gross monthly income that you could comfortably afford to spend on your housing payments or mortgage.
-This figure includes the money you spend on property taxes and insurance as well as the loan payment itself.
+In the first number, we can also include any money spent on property taxes and even insurance.
 The second number, which can also be referred to as the back-end ratio, is the percentage of your gross monthly income that should be spent on all long-term monthly debts combined.

 Real Estate Tips:

 Do you know who else can help you figuring out complicated real estate stuff like that?
 A real estate agent!
 Use The OFFICIAL Real Estate Agent Directory® and contact your favorite!